Meet the Atlas Team!

-Members: Ian Davies, Julie Hart, Joan Collins, Greg Lawrence, Kathryn Schneider
+Members: Ian Davies, Julie Hart, Kathryn Schneider, Gabriel Foley, Gerald Thurn

 The Development team helps raise money to support the atlas.
 The atlas requires extra funding for carrying out point counts to estimate bird abundance, holding volunteer events and training sessions, and producing a final atlas publication.
 This intrepid group uses their skills to make sure the atlas can achieve its goals.

 Members: Julie Hart, Kathryn Schneider, Dan Miller, Matt Palumbo, Rick Werweiss, Peter Klebnikov